Varrience/OtherWorld/README.md

 - #### Security Library
   The security library will handle all aspects of data security, including encryption, token management, and other security protocols to ensure user data is secure.
 - #### Graphics
-  We are working on designing and implementing the graphics for [App Name] to provide a visually appealing and user-friendly experience.
+  We are working on designing and implementing the graphics for OtherWorld to provide a visually appealing and user-friendly experience.
 - #### Bot System
   A bot system will allow automated interactions between users, providing additional features and functionality to the app.
 - #### Roles